Kaillr/minishop/README.md

 # 🛍️ Minishop

-<i>[Minishop](https://minishop.mikaelho.land/) Shopping Site where the concept is to earn points by playing minigames in order to purchase various products.</i>
+<i>[Minishop](https://minishop.mikaelho.land/) is a Shopping Site where the concept is to earn points by playing minigames in order to purchase various products.</i>

 ## 💡Ideas for Minishop